faruk-guler/LusuaL/Packages-Repository/apt-source.list.md

 ### Example Entries

-Here are some example entries in `/etc/apt/sources.list` for Ubuntu:
+Here are some example entries in `/etc/apt/sources.list` for Debian:

 ```plaintext
 #https://wiki.debian.org/SourcesList